 • run_az_command() to safely execute Azure CLI commands using the config values

-By separating what to deploy (templates) from where to deploy (config), we ensured consistent, repeatable deployments across Azure environments.
+By separating what to deploy (templates) from where to deploy (config), we ensured consistent, repeatable deployments across multiple Azure environments.

-2. Dynamic Parameter Generation with Bicep Parser
+2. Dynamic Parameter Generation

-The Parser:
+The Processor:

 • Parses Bicep templates using regex to extract parameter names, types, and defaults.